The Color-Coded Copy Hack For Finding Words That Convert

 Make sure that there’s clear hotlink text so that it’s immediately obvious where the link is going to lead them.
 For example:

-Register for The Color-Coded Copy System Live Masterclass (Not an actual link!)
+Register for The Color-Coded Copy System Live Masterclass (Also Not an actual link!)

 This helps Reds skip straight to it.
 Beware of unclear hotlink text!
 It doesn't bother only the Reds.
 It’s frustrating to anyone when they click on a link and it takes them somewhere unexpected.
 It causes friction, and you always want to cut down on friction.